 - Appealing to readers’ fears and anxieties.
 Most authors use self-inducing dreadfulness as their main strategy for suspense.
 This means they use common human phobias such as fear of death or fear of pain as central key points in their stories.

 - Using inverse setups, or plot twisting.
 Writers use the inverse setup technique quite often.
 Throughout the book, they give readers the impression that something specific is going to happen.
 In the end, readers discover that the exact opposite takes place.
+In the meantime, suspense is generated as readers remain gripped, waiting to discover if what they believe will happen is what actually will happen.

 The Characters: No actors means more imagination!
-Generating our personal representations of characters when reading a book is one of the amazing strengths of literature.
+As readers, generating our own personal representations of characters when reading a book is one of the amazing strengths of literature.
 It gives us a universe of uncertainty to pull from, which makes it so much more fun than watching a movie and finding it hard to ignore the Michael Douglas part of Michael Douglas.
 Engaging with our deeper imaginations in this manner offers a stronger link to the characters, and our own sense of ownership – and therefore investment – in the tale.

 One thing’s for sure, though: whether it’s on the screen or on the page, getting it right certainly isn’t easy.